-Checkmyfile is free to use for the first 30 days, and it is £14.99 per month thereafter, but if you don’t want to make the payment, make sure you cancel your account, which is really easy to do!
+Checkmyfile is free to use for the first 30 days, and it is £14.99 per month thereafter, but if you don’t want to make the payment, make sure you cancel your subscription, which is really easy to do!

-Learn more in our Checkmyfile review here,
+Learn more in our Checkmyfile review here.

-How to improve creditworthiness
+How to improve your creditworthiness